(A) Terms defined in this rule are intended to be used only within this chapter of the Administrative Code.

 (B) As used in this chapter:

-(3) "Aluminum equivalent" means the thickness of aluminum affording the same attenuation, under specified conditions, as the material in question.
+(3) "Aluminum equivalent" means the thickness of type 1100 aluminum alloy affording the same attenuation, under specified conditions, as the material in question.

 (4) "Annual" means at least once a year, not to exceed fourteen months.

 (5) "Automatic exposure control (AEC)" means a device which automatically controls one or more technique factors in order to obtain, at a preselected location, a required quantity of radiation.

 (6) "Beam-limiting device" means a collimator which provides a means to restrict the dimensions of the x-ray field.

 (7) "C-arm fluoroscope" means a fluoroscopic x-ray system in which the image receptor and the x-ray tube housing assembly are connected or coordinated to maintain a spatial relationship.
 Such a system allows a change in the direction of the beam axis with respect to the patient without moving the patient.

 (8) "Calibration" means the determination of the response or reading of an instrument relative to a series of known radiation values over the range of the instrument, or the radiation output of a source of radiation relative to a standard.